StoriqaTeam/stq_admin/README.md

 Use `GRAPHQL_URL` environment variable to set URL to fetch schema from.
 Default value is `https://nightly.grame.cloud/graphql`.

-The following command will fetch schema from stable.stq.cloud
+The following command will fetch schema from stable.grame.cloud

 `GRAPHQL_URL="https://stable.grame.cloud/graphql" yarn build`